Joseph Kramer (sexologist)

-Joseph Kramer or Joe Kramer (born 1947) is an American sexologist, filmmaker and somatic sex educator.
-He is the founder of the Body Electric School and of the profession of Sexological Bodywork.
+Joseph Kramer (born 1947) is an American sexologist, filmmaker and somatic sex educator.
+He is the founder of the Body Electric School and of sexological bodywork.

 Life and work

 Kramer was born in St. Louis, Missouri.
 After finishing high school, he entered the Jesuit order where he spent ten years studying, teaching and preparing to become a Catholic priest.
-Although he left the Jesuits before ordination, Kramer found his vocation as a teacher and thoroughly embraced the Jesuit motto: "To be a person for others."
+Although he left the Jesuits before ordination, Kramer found his vocation as a teacher.
 His early work focused on weaving together sexuality and spirituality.

 In 1976, after leaving the Jesuits, Kramer moved to New York City to integrate his call to be a teacher, his Catholicism and his recent identification as a gay man.
-He became the head of the religion department at Convent of the Sacred Heart, an elite, all-girls Catholic school and continued to practice his religion through DignityUSA - a group for gay Catholics.
+He became the head of the religion department at Convent of the Sacred Heart, an elite, all-girls Catholic school and continued to practice his religion through DignityUSA, a group for gay Catholics.
 He was eventually fired from his teaching position at the Convent of the Sacred Heart for being gay.

-Kramer then moved to Berkeley, California, where he finished his Master of Divinity (M.Div.) degree, graduated from massage school, and began practicing as a massage therapist.
-Kramer learned from the Jesuits the importance of schools, where like-minded individuals gathered to teach and serve others.
-To disseminate his somatic teachings, he founded two institutions: the Body Electric School of Massage and Rebirthing in Oakland (approved to train professionals by the State of California in 1984) and Sexological Bodywork in San Francisco (approved as a profession by the State of California in 2003).
+Kramer then moved to Berkeley, California, where he finished his Master of Divinity (M.Div.) degree at the Santa Clara University Jesuit School of Theology, graduated from massage school, and began practicing as a massage therapist.
+To disseminate his somatic teachings, he founded two institutions: the Body Electric School of Massage and Rebirthing in Oakland (approved to train professionals by the State of California in 1984), and Sexological Bodywork in San Francisco (approved as a profession by the State of California in 2003).